mvolkmann/blog/src/swift/SwiftUI.md

 The {% aTargetBlank
 "https://developer.apple.com/documentation/swiftui/tupleview", "TupleView" %}
-view ...
-TODO: What is this?
+view is a view created from a tuple of other views.

 ## View Modifiers